leowonderful/VictoriasSecret/README.md

 # VictoriasSecret
 This is an extremely rudimentary monitor for a single product on Victoria's Secret.
-<strong>Please note Selenium is required</strong> as there is dynamically loaded HTML due to JavaScript on the site.
-A purely request-based system is preferred for speed.
+<p><strong>Please note Selenium is required</strong> as there is dynamically loaded HTML due to JavaScript on the site.
+A purely request-based system is preferred for speed.</p>

 # Usage
 You only need to enter a Discord webhook from your desired channel into a text file named `config.txt`.